 Adam Boehler did not come to Serbia alone.
-The DFC’s CEO came with five U.S. agencies determined to move the historic Serbia-Kosovo Agreement forward, which has, in many ways, proved itself groundbreaking in the two weeks since its enactment at the White House.
+The DFC CEO arrived with five U.S. agencies, all committed to advancing the historic Serbia-Kosovo agreement, which has already proven to be groundbreaking in the two weeks since its enactment at the White House.

-It’s one of those things where history writes itself in real-time, and fast, inviting a journalist to do an interview with history.
+It’s one of those moments where history unfolds in real-time, inviting a journalist to capture it as it happens.

-At US Ambassador Anthony Godfrey’s residence in Belgrade, Boehler and Grenell met with the leaders of both Serbia and Kosovo’s Chambers of Commerce.
-From there, they proceeded to a meeting at the Serbian Palace with Serbian President Aleksandar Vucic and Prime Minister Brnabic, which was followed by a joint press conference.
+At U.S. Ambassador Anthony Godfrey’s residence in Belgrade, Boehler and Richard Grenell met with leaders from Serbia and Kosovo’s chambers of commerce.
+They then proceeded to the Serbian Palace for meetings with Serbian President Aleksandar Vučić and Prime Minister Ana Brnabić, followed by a joint press conference.

-In an exclusive interview, Boehler shares with The Pavlovic Today’s Ksenija Pavlovic Mcateer the details of his meetings in Belgrade, shedding light on the private market practices moving public interests forward.
-This new era of American-Serbian relations, ushered in by President Trump, is a welcome shift after a two-decades-long deadlock on the Kosovo issue.
+In an exclusive interview, Boehler speaks with The Pavlovic Today’s Ksenija Pavlovic McAteer about his meetings in Belgrade, offering insight into how private market strategies are driving public interests forward.
+This new era of U.S.-Serbia relations, ushered in by President Trump, marks a long-awaited shift after more than two decades of deadlock on the Kosovo issue.

 “What are your impressions from the high-level meetings in Belgrade?”
 I asked Boehler at the beginning of our interview.